 Applicants will receive a job description and person specification for the role applied for.
-Application forms, job descriptions, person specifications, the School's Safeguarding Policy and Equal Opportunity Policy for Staff are available to download from the School's website and can be printed and forwarded to applicants on request.
+This policy and the School's child protection policy are available to download from the School's website and can be printed and forwarded to applicants on request.